Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 They may simply feel relief, if they had mats!
 This encourages the family to do it regularly.
 Others do report their kitty hiding and acting embarrassed.

-Cats don't feel human emotions of embarrassment or depression the same way we do, but they can be traumatized by the experience and feel insecure and unsafe without mother nature's layer that they are so accustomed to.
+Cats don't feel human emotions of embarrassment or depression, but they can be traumatized by the experience and feel insecure and unsafe without mother nature's layer that they are so accustomed to.

 How Often Should a Cat Get a Lion Cut?